drolsen/webpack-svg-spritely/README.md

 Thats it!

 ### How to use sprite
-To reference SVG sprite parts we use the xmllinkHref / sprite symbol name within our DOM ([filename] should be substituted with filename of svg you wish to render):
+To reference SVG sprite parts we use the `xlinkHref` / sprite symbol name within our DOM.

 ```xml
 <svg>
   <use xlinkHref="#icon-[filename]" />
 </svg>
 ```

+- [filename] would be substituted with the actual filename of source svg you wish to render.
+- `icon-` prefix of the xlinkHref is default of Webpack SVG Spritely, but can be customized with the `prefix` option below.

 ### Requirements
 The only requirement Webpack SVG Spritely has, is that you are passing SVG's through your build system, not just coping them from one location to another by means of copy-webpack-plugin.